pedrocr/camerasink/README.md

     $ ./bin/camerasave rtsp://127.0.0.1:8554/test someoutputdir

-**filejoin** reads from a set of .mkv files and constructs a single .mp4 file with all the streams concatenated.
-It again generates a file that can be read in any media player and/or the HTML5 <video> tag.
+**filejoin** reads from a set of .mkv files and constructs a single .mkv file with all the streams concatenated.
+It again generates a file that can be read in any media player.
 Run it as:

-    $ ./bin/filejoin somefile.mp4 someoutputdir
+    $ ./bin/filejoin somefile.mkv someoutputdir

 ## Author